51ngul4r1ty/atoll-core/docs/CODE_STANDARDS.md

 The components are organized using Atomic Design principles, so the following base folders should be used:
 - "atoms" = basic building block components
-- "molecules" = when smaller building blocks are combined they form molecules, e.g. "backlog item card"
+- "molecules" = when smaller building blocks are combined they form molecules, for example, "backlog item card"
-- "organisms" = defining sections of the applicaton, e.g. "top menu panel", "backlog item planning panel"
+- "organisms" = defining sections of the applicaton, for example, "top menu panel", "backlog item planning panel"
 - "templates"
 - "pages"